brunohsantana-dev/brunohsantana-dev/README.md

 I'm studying Systems Analysis and Development (ADS) and building my programming foundation through web development projects.

-I'm also studying Electrical Technology at SENAI, bringing together my interests in software, technology, and electrical systems.

 I currently build responsive interfaces with HTML and CSS and use JavaScript to add interactivity while learning its fundamentals.

 ## 🚀 What I'm working on